Accession Declaration Act 1910: Background

-The declaration, in that form, was originally administered under the Test Acts to all civil and military officials of the Crown, including the monarch themself (starting with William and Mary).
-Following Catholic Emancipation, the law was changed to require only the monarch (who remained Supreme Head of the Church of England) to take the oath.
+The declaration, in that form, was originally administered under the Test Acts to all civil and military officials of the Crown, including the monarch him/herself (starting with William III and Mary II).
+Following Catholic emancipation, the law was changed to require only the monarch (who remained Supreme Head of the Church of England) to take the oath.
 However, when Edward VII took the throne, he was unhappy at the pointedly anti-Catholic wording of the oath (viewing it as outdated and unnecessarily offensive to Catholics, of whom he had several in his private social circle), and wished to have it changed before the next succession.
 When he died in 1910, his successor, George V, who agreed with his father's sentiments, made it known that he would refuse to open parliament as long as he was obliged to make the declaration in its then-current form.
-Prime Minister H. H. Asquith agreed with the king, and the Act was passed through the then-sitting parliament before the new king was required to open the new parliament.
+Prime Minister H. H. Asquith agreed with the King, and the Act was passed through the then-sitting parliament before the new King was required to open the new parliament.